agl-c/deid2_dpsyn/Developing_Schedule.md

    e.g.
     post_processing (......)
     cases like puma_year_detailed......
+2.### General configrations in ./config directory
+1. in config/data.yaml, write the paths as claimed in the file's content
+2. in config/data_type.py, write the value types of the attributes (easy with read_csv_kwargs.json obtained)
+3. in config/path.py,  write the paths of input original dataset file, the public dataset file(if there exists one to refer to), the parameters file (attribute name,  value type, valid values, etc), etc
+A: it seems that we set in data.yaml the path of parameters.json which is the schema, as well as the pub and priv data's paths that should suffice

 ## research thinking
  Besides, inspired by the access to a public dataset in the 20deID2 competition, in some cases (which is decided by specific method_decision algorithm), we turn to the public dataset instead of the privatized one to generate the query answer.